michaelcourcy/kasten-mongodb-percona/README.md

-They both worked, we get successfull backup and restore but the second approach won't be supported by Percona, and on large dataset you may be unaware of unconsistencies, having the database restarting does not mean it's guaranteed with zeo data loss.
-On the other hand the first approach is using the official backup and restore api
+They both worked, we get successfull backup and restore but the second approach won't be supported by Percona, and on large dataset you may be unaware of unconsistencies, having the database restarting does not mean it's guaranteed with zero data loss.
+On the other hand the first approach is using the official backup and restore api supported by Percona.

 # Let's test it